sciguy14/blumbike/README.md

 The Particle Photon runs some simple firmware that determines session start/stop time, heart rate, bike speed, etc. It publishes all the relevant data to the particle cloud once per second.
 The particle cloud is configred to fire a webhook to the python web app each time an update is received.
 A secret API key is inserted into the webhook contents, which is validated by the receiving web app.

 ### Python Web App Implementation
 The web app is built as a python virtual env.
 It uses [Plotly Dash](https://dash.plotly.com/introduction) as the main mechanism for the UI and the graphs.
 It is deployed onto a [Heroku Free-Tier Dyno](https://www.heroku.com/pricing) and it leverages a [Heroku redis](https://elements.heroku.com/addons/heroku-redis) resource to maintain data for the duration of a session.
 To secure communication between the Particle cloud and the Heroku server, a matching API key is generated and stored in a Heroku environment variable for validating that the incoming webhook data from the Particle cloud is authentic.
+[Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) are used for the styling of the front-end.

 ## Instructions
 This section is still a work in progress as I am still developing this project.